AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-wpv/compare-proofs.md

    * Compare two versions of the same proof (see [Compare proof versions](#compare-proof-versions) in this article).
    * Compare two separate proofs (see [Compare separate proofs](#compare-separate-proofs) in this article).

-1. Click the **Overlay** icon.
+1. Click the **[!UICONTROL Overlay]** icon.

    ![proof_compare_overlay_icon.png](assets/proof-compare-overlay-icon.png)

-   The two proofs are displayed as a single proof, with a vertical divider down the center of the proof.&nbsp;
+   The two proofs are displayed as a single proof, with a vertical divider down the center of the proof.

 1. Do either of the following:

    * Pan the proof across the vertical divider.
-As you pan, you see the proof on the left on the left side of the vertical divider, while the proof on the right is displayed on the right side.&nbsp;
+As you pan, you see the proof on the left on the left side of the vertical divider, while the proof on the right is displayed on the right side.
    * Move the vertical divider to the left and right.
-As you move the divider,&nbsp;you see the proof on the left on the left side of the vertical divider, while the proof on the right is displayed on the right side.&nbsp;
+As you move the divider, you see the proof on the left on the left side of the vertical divider, while the proof on the right is displayed on the right side.

 ### Simultaneous navigation comparison {#simultaneous-navigation-comparison}